 In the 2014 season, Seb signed for Fortec Motorsports and begun his first European racing season, competing in Formula Renault NEC 2.0.
 He would finish 3rd in the Championship, beating many older and more experienced drivers in an impressive rookie year.
 In late November, Seb made his GP3 debut testing for Status GP in Abu Dhabi, and it is with that team whom Seb raced in 2015 – joining the GP3 Series and following the F1 show around the world.

-In 2016, Seb has signed to race a Bentley GT3 for Team Parker Racing in British GT.
+In 2016 and 2017, Seb has raced a Bentley GT3 for Team Parker Racing in British GT.

 Christine Giampaoli Zonca